 A half-recipe of the filling will fit nicely into a 7 or 7.5-inch pie plate.
 It will serve 6 people.
 The slices will be a bit smaller than average, but if you serve with ice cream, it will satisfy most sweet tooths.

-How to make an unforgettable Chocolate Fudge Pie:
+How to make an unforgettable Deep Dish Fudge Pecan Pie:

 Before you start to mix the pie filling:

 - Preheat the oven to 375 degrees F.

 - Prebake your pie crust, if desired.

 Did you enjoy this recipe?
 You can help others (and me) by leaving a rating on the recipe card itself underneath the picture.
 No comment required.
 Thank you.